AcBurggg/chacha20_circuitSim/README.md

 2. Update inputs.txt with your desired inputs.
 The default values represent the test vector found [here](https://www.rfc-editor.org/rfc/rfc7539#page-9).
 Your key should be 64 hex characters long for a total of 256 bits.
 Your counter should be 8 hex characters long.
 Your nonce should be 24 hex characters long.
 DO NOT DELETE THE START OF EACH LINE (i.e. "key: ", "counter: ", etc).
 Your user-inputted values should follow the same format as the example in which each set of eight hex characters has a space between it. [🚨WARNING WARNING WARNING🚨] If you change the key/counter/nonce values here, you will also need to update them in the main subcircuit of chacha20.sim.
 If you're trying to avoid tedious work, just leave these default values.

 3. Update line 4 of inputs.txt with a plaintext of your choosing.
 In other words, replace the [hello i'm andy] part with the string you'd like to encrypt.
 Again, do not delete the start of the line ("plaintext: ") Leave the quotation marks around your string.
+Your string should be 64 characters or fewer.

 4. In this same directory, run the following command "./run.sh".
 Ensure that the directory now contains a file called "hexoutput.dat" and that the terminal is populated with some relevant information regarding your encrypting set-up/ expected ciphertext.